The Company foundation

 Known as a maker of special timepieces, SINN once again proves its competence with the development of two extraordinary mission timers known as the EZM1 and EZM2.
-These timepieces are designed for use in missions by special police forces and the GSG 9 (German federal police special fprce), where precise timing can mean the difference between life and death.
+These timepieces are designed for use in missions by special police forces and the GSG 9 (Border Protection Group 9 of Federal Police), where precise timing can mean the difference between life and death.
 The mission timers focus on the absolute essentials: optimal readability and perfect measurement of time.
 In the following years, additional mission timers were developed for special, professional user profiles.

 – 45°C up to +80°C